cjm96/SASP_SkillsSession_Bayesian/README.md

 # SASP_SkillsSession_Bayesian

-This resource was put together to accompany a 1~hour skills session titled "Introduction to Bayesian Methods.
+This resource was put together to accompany a 1~hour skills session titled "Introduction to Bayesian Methods".

 https://grd349.github.io/SkillzSessions/#calendar